Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Can I still hold my family reunion/wedding/etc. in Georgia?

-As of April 30, Georgia’s shelter in place orders expired for the majority of Georgia businesses.
-However, businesses must continue to operate with the state’s social distancing, sanitation guidelines, and operational requirements to keep customers and employees safe.
-Banquet facilities, private event facilities, and private reception venues have new directives for operating.
-Starting June 11, 2020, gatherings of more than 50 people in a single location are allowed if they practice social distancing and maintain at least six feet between each person.
+As of April 8, 2021, Georgia Governor Brian Kemp lifted restrictions on group gatherings and adjusted guidelines businesses must follow.
+Businesses are still required to operate with the state's social distancing, sanitation guidelines, and operational requirements to keep customers and employees safe.
+Banquet facilities, private event facilities, and private reception venues also have new directives for operating.

 Where can I find Georgia travel deals?